New Glasgow, Nova Scotia: Culture

-Museums in New Glasgow include the Carmichael Stewart House Heritage Museum, local Military Museum, and local Sports Hall of Fame.
+Museums in New Glasgow include the Pictou County History Museum, local Military Museum, and local Sports Hall of Fame.

 Glasgow Square Theatre, located on the downtown riverfront, is a 285-seat auditorium that hosts year-round concerts, plays, and other community functions.
 The theatre can be transformed into an outdoor amphitheatre, one of the few theatres in Canada (if not the only) that can do that.
 During the summer it hosts celebrations for Canada Day on June 30, the New Glasgow Riverfront Jubilee during the first weekend in August, and the Race on the River Dragon Boat Festival in mid-August.

 The New Glasgow Jubilee features local and national musical acts.

 The Race on the River features teams representing local companies and organizations paddling along the East River to raise money for local charities.

 New Glasgow's oldest summer event, The Festival of the Tartans, is a celebration of the town's Scottish roots.

 Sports

 In December 1906, the New Glasgow Cubs challenged the Montreal Wanderers for the Stanley Cup.
-The Cubs were defeated in the two game total goals contest, losing 10-3 on December 27 and 7-2 on December 29.
+The Cubs were defeated in the two game total goals contest, losing 10–3 on December 27 and 7–2 on December 29.

 New Glasgow's John Brother MacDonald Stadium (formerly New Glasgow Stadium) used to be home to the Pictou County Crushers of the Maritime Junior Hockey League and the Weeks Major Midgets of the Nova Scotia Major Midget Hockey League.
 The team now plays at the Pictou County Wellness Centre.

 The Crushers were based in Halifax and known as Team Pepsi until 2004 when the Weeks Hockey Organization bought the club and moved it to New Glasgow.
 After struggling to attract fans in Halifax's crowded hockey market, the team is now one of the league's top draws.

 New Glasgow hosted the 2005 MJAHL All Star game and the 2006 MJAHL Entry Draft.
 It was announced on December 29, 2006, that New Glasgow would host the 2008 Fred Page Cup, where the Crushers defeated the defending FPC winners from Pembroke, Ontario in the championship game.

 The town hosted the Telus Cup (then Air Canada Cup), in 1997 and the 2001 World Under 17 Hockey Championships (co-hosted with Truro).

 In 2007, New Glasgow hosted its first Major Junior hockey game (St. John's Fog Devils vs P.E.I.
 Rocket).

 On February 9, 2008, New Glasgow was one of six communities across Canada selected to be showcased on CBC Sports' day-long Hockey Day in Canada The New Glasgow segments featured hometown NHL player Jon Sim and the town's annual Westside winter carnival.